cloudamqp/terraform-provider-cloudamqp/website/docs/d/notification.html.markdown

 # cloudamqp_notification

-Use this data source to retrieve information about pre-defined or created recipients.
+Use this data source to retrieve information about default or created recipients.
 The recipient will receive notifications assigned to an alarm that has triggered.
-Depens on the identifier of the corresponding `cloudamqp_instance`resource or data source.
-Together with either `recipient_id` or `name` in order to retrieve the recipient.
+To retrieve the recipient either use `recipient_id` or `name`.

 ## Example Usage